Skip to navigation Skip to content

 • use the ‘Stop Customer Payment’ form

-Note: blocking payments and stopping payments are different processes.
-Ensure all references in the DOC and mySupport correctly reference blocking the payment.
+Note: make sure all references to mySupport correctly reference blocking the payment.

 Annotate the DOC to include the relevant Service Desk (SD) number.